vrtmrz/obsidian-livesync/updates.md

   - Changed:
     - Chunk ID numbering rules

+#### Minors
+- 0.17.1
+  - Fixed: Now we can verify and repair the database.
+  - Refactored inside.

 ### 0.16.0
 - Now hidden files need not be scanned.
 Changes will be detected automatically.